 2. Import complete scene into Twitch (simpler and more professional)

-If you have purchased one of our Twitch overlays, you will receive a short instruction on how to install and customize your overlay in the shortest possible time with OBS.
+If you have purchased one of our Twitch overlays, you will now receive a short instruction on how to install and customize your overlay with OBS in the shortest possible time.

 2.1.
 Start OBS

 All templates provided by us have been tested with the latest OBS version.
 In principle, downward compatibility should be granted.
 If there is a problem, make sure you are using the latest version of OBS.